mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 02.03.2023
+* Added a package mrMathPas that only uses pure pascal routines - all assembler stuff is either not added or removed by a compiler switch.

 Date: 07.02.2023
 * Implemented a parameter to reproduce results in TSNE by setting the random algorithm and seed.
 * exchanged random from math unit by the internal random engine